cloudmesh/cloudmesh-pi-burn/README.md

     Location where the images will be stored for reuse

 Description:
+    cms burn create --inventory=INVENTORY --device=DEVICE --name=NAME

+        Will refer to a specified cloudmesh inventory file (see cms help inventory).
+        Will search the configurations for NAME inside of INVENTORY and will burn to DEVICE.
+Supports parameter expansion.

     cms burn create --passwd=PASSWD

          if the passwd flag is added the default password is